-To download to results for a given processed scan:
+To download results for a given processed scan:

 - 1. On the Fortify header, click APPLICATIONS. - 2.
-From the Applications view, expand the row for the application, and then select the version you are interested in. - The AUDIT page for the selected version opens. - 3.
-On the application version toolbar, click ARTIFACTS. - The ARTIFACT HISTORY table lists all artifacts uploaded for the application version. - 4.
-Click the row that displays the artifact you want to download. - The row expands to reveal detailed information about the scan. - 5.
-Do one of the following: - To download the scan results for the artifact in FPR format, click DOWNLOAD. - To download the scan results with sources in FPR format, click DOWNLOAD WITH SOURCES. - 6.
-Save the file, and then open the saved file from Audit Workbench or other application.
+In the Applications view, expand the row for the application and then select the version you are interested in.

+- On the application version toolbar, click ARTIFACTS.
+The ARTIFACT HISTORY table lists all scan artifacts uploaded for the application version. - 4.
+Click the row for the artifact you want to download to expand it and see the artifact details. - 5.
+To download the artifact, click DOWNLOAD.

-"Uploading Scan Artifacts" on page 259
+"Uploading Scan Artifacts" on page 280

-"Deleting Artifacts" on page 270
+"Deleting Artifacts" on page 292